Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Notes/Week3_notes.md

 progressive clustering -- cluster-pair decision is easier than mention-pair decision

 evaluation metric: b-cubed and more, consider both precision and recall (to avoid single clustering and generalized clustering).

+## Lecture17: Multi-tasking

+a unified paradigm to unite different tasks into one task (or do pre-train for the whole model)

+*curriculumn learning*: learn tasks from simple to difficult.